Nada-Fakihani/BERT-Sense/README.md

-# SentBERT-NLP: BERT-powered Sentiment Analysis
+# BERT-Sense-NLP: BERT-powered Sentiment Analysis

 ## 📌 Project Overview
 This project applies **Natural Language Processing (NLP)** and **Deep Learning** to analyze sentiment in tweets using the **SMILE Twitter Emotion dataset**.
 The goal is to classify emotions expressed in tweets related to museum experiences using **BERT-based models** and traditional Machine Learning approaches.